Testing Is the Way to Success!A/B testing on Facebook is used to experiment with different campaign elements to find out

 - What is A/B testing?

 - How to set up A/B testing on Facebook?

 - What are the best practices for Facebook A/B tests?

 - How to set up an A/B test in AdEspresso?

 - What elements of a Facebook ad should you A/B test?

 Ready to get even better Facebook ad results?
 Let’s get started!

 What Is A/B Testing?A/B testing, also called split testing, is a tactic by which you find out which ad headlines, body copy, images, call-to-actions, or a combination of the above work best for your target audience.
-Moreover, you can experiment with several Facebook audiences and ad placements to know who’s your perfect audience and where they hang out.
+Moreover, you can experiment with several Facebook audiences and ad placements to know who’s your perfect audience and which placements they can be reached with.

 Usually, the A/B tests are published for a couple of weeks, while the advertisers wait for new results to come in.
 After the experiment is completed, a conclusion will be made whether one option outperformed the other(s).
 You can ensure that your results are statistically significant by using a statistical significance calculator.

 Unless you’ve already created a lot of Facebook ad campaigns for your product, it’ll be pretty hard for you to predict what kind of ad design will work better for you or which demographic audience will be more likely to buy your product.
 This is where A/B testing comes in handy: You can quickly test multiple ads’ designs and target audiences to uncover the most effective ones.

 Let’s do an example, assuming we want to test two different designs for our eBooks’ lead generation: